Step 1 – Learn

 Introduction – A story of Initiative

 You arrive at work at your scheduled time sharply at 7:30 am at the campus Bistro Coffee House.
-Although you didn’t hear from her, on Monday morning at 7:45 the manager had an emergency which kept her from coming in to start baking the pastries for a dean’s 8:00 am meeting.
-Upon arrival you realized that the manager’s work had not started and it’s too late to bake the pastries.
+On Monday morning at 7:45 am, the manager had an emergency which kept her from coming in to start baking the pastries for a dean’s 8:00 am meeting.
+Upon arrival you realized that the manager’s work had not started and it is too late to bake the pastries.
 So you walk over to the campus cafeteria and buy some bagels and donuts from your own money for the dean’s meeting.
 Everything goes off without a hitch.
 When your manager finally arrives, she is impressed and grateful for your initiative (and pays you back).

 Do you take initiative like this on the job?